FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

-Table: (\#tab:FtsHTable)FtsH protease homologs in *Prochlorococcus marinus* and the model cyanobacterium *Synechocystis* sp.
+Table: Table 1: FtsH protease homologs in *Prochlorococcus marinus* and the model cyanobacterium *Synechocystis* sp.
 PCC6803.
 Protein homologies for FtsH isoforms between *Prochlorococcus marinus* and *Synechocystis* were extracted from @bonisteelStrainSpecificDifferences2018.

 |Organism                            |  Homolog 1  |  Homolog 2  |   Homolog 3    |   Homolog 4    |
 |:-----------------------------------|:-----------:|:-----------:|:--------------:|:--------------:|